Thinking of becoming a product manager and want to know about the career path and job prospects?

 Senior Product Managers at FAANG+ companies can be paid $250,000+/year.
 They also usually get stock options packages between $40,000 - $200,000/year.
 However, the specifics of the stock offerings depend on the company.

-Product Leaders are a step up from Senior Product Managers in many companies.
+Product leaders are a step up from senior PMs in many companies.

 They might also be called Group Product Managers or Principal Product Managers.